vane44/giraffeMaker/readme.md

         return this.hunger > 0;
      };
 ```
-This helper function observes whether the giraffes hunger is greater than 0 and returns the boolean value.
+This helper function observes whether the giraffe's hunger is greater than 0 and returns the boolean value.

 ### say();